 Millions of Americans are looking for a new job during COVID-19, either to make ends meet in the meantime, or to find a completely new career that will decrease their risk of infection.
 If you’re considering a career change or new job during a pandemic, use these considerations as guideposts.

 Those concerned about an impending downturn in the economy might wonder about businesses that stay steady or perform well during recessions.
-While many factors go into a business’s performance, some businesses are very close to “recession-proof.”
+While many factors go into a business’s performance, some businesses are very close to “recession-resistant.”